MaryAnneLee/zero-waste-design/README.md

 Chrome developer tools was used to pinpoint and troubleshoot any issues while building the website.

 The W3C validators for HTML and CSS was used when the website was finsihed.
-No errors on CSS and one error on HTML but this was solved.
+No errors on CSS and a few errors on HTML-pages but this was solved.
 See details below on Solved bugs.

 ### Solved bugs